 IWM North is in Trafford Park close to MediaCityUK, Salford Quays and Old Trafford football stadium.
 The Lowry museum is only a five-minute walk from here and Old Trafford football stadium is around a 15-minute walk.

-The easiest way to get here is by Metrolink tram to MediaCityUK and then walk five minutes across the Manchester Ship Canal.
+The easiest way to get here is by tram to the Imperial War Museum stop, although you can also take a tram to MediaCityUK and then walk five minutes across the Manchester Ship Canal.

 Admission to IWM North is free of charge.